ShobaS/Daily-Log/log.md

 Day 63:
 Tried to understand axios and about promises.
 But didn't understand it clearly and having a lot of confusions.
 Need to spend more time on it.
 Also going to try drum machine in fcc.

+Day 64:
+Worked on React challenges in freecodecamp.
+Have seen videos about angular for work.